Alicante–Elche Miguel Hernández Airport

-The airport is a base for Air Nostrum, Norwegian Air Shuttle, Ryanair and Vueling.
-Passenger traffic has increased significantly in the last decade, beating its own yearly record since 2013 to date; in 2019 it set its new consecutive record at 15 million passengers.
-It is one of the 50 busiest in Europe and was Spain's fifth busiest airport in 2019.
+The airport is a base for easyJet, Norwegian Air Shuttle, Ryanair and Vueling.
+Passenger traffic increased significantly in the 2010s, beating its own yearly record from 2013 to 2019.
+In 2024 it set a record at 18.3 million passengers.
+It is the largest airport in the Valencian Community (well ahead of Valencia and Castellón), 5th busiest airport in Spain and 31st busiest in Europe.
 Up to 80% of all passenger flights are international.
-The largest numbers of passengers arrive from the United Kingdom, Germany, the Netherlands, Norway, Belgium and Sweden.
-Popular domestic destinations are Madrid, Palma de Mallorca and Barcelona.
+The largest numbers of passengers arrive from the United Kingdom, Netherlands, Germany, Belgium, Poland, Norway and Sweden.
+Popular domestic destinations are Madrid, Barcelona, Palma de Mallorca, Bilbao and Santiago de Compostela.

 History

+Foundation and early years

 El Altet airport opened on 4 May 1967, replacing the older aerodrome La Rabassa that had served Alicante since 1936.
 It took its name after the El Altet area (a part of Elche's countryside) where it was built.
 The first commercial flight that landed at the airport was Convair Metropolitan by Aviaco.
 In November 1969, Iberia established regular connections to Madrid and Barcelona.

 Historically, up until 2003, Iberia was the leading airline at the airport.
 With the decline of conventional airlines, low-cost EasyJet took the lead in 2004.
-Transatlantic service commenced from Alicante in June 2006, when an Avianca Boeing 767 touched down from Bogotá, Colombia.
-Alicante served as a stop on the outbound portion of the airline's once-weekly Bogotá-Barcelona flight.
-Two years later, Avianca announced it would eliminate the halt in Alicante after the Spanish aviation authorities granted it permission to fly nonstop to Barcelona.
+In June 2006, Avianca commenced a weekly flight from Bogotá to Barcelona whose outbound leg included a stop in Alicante.
+This was the city's first transatlantic service.
+Avianca flew the route with a Boeing 767.
+In 2008, the airline ended service to Alicante after Spanish authorities granted it permission to operate the flight nonstop in both directions.

-In November 2007, Ryanair, the largest European low-cost airline established a base at Alicante.
+In November 2007, Ryanair, the largest European low-cost airline, established a base at Alicante.
 It has since grown to become one of the leading carriers at the airport, and by 2011 it had increased its presence further with eleven based aircraft, 62 routes, and had carried more than 3 million passengers.